sudipansaha/multiTargetDA_GNN/multiSeasonDatasetPreparation/README.md

 Then run
 $ python multiseasonDatasetMaker.py

-As an output, you will get a directory called "multiseasonDatset" which will have four directoruies with images (fall, spring, summer, and winter) and four .txt files (fall.txt, spring.txt, summer.txt, winter.txt).
+As an output, you will get a directory called "multiseasonDatset" which will have four directories with images (fall, spring, summer, and winter) and four .txt files (fall.txt, spring.txt, summer.txt, winter.txt).